Resham: Personal life

 In June 2017, Resham announced that she would be getting married in 2018.
 Her husband was said to be a businessman in Europe and that she would also move there after her marriage.
 She denied these reports in 2019.

 In April 2018, soon after Meesha Shafi's allegations of sexual harassment against Ali Zafar, Resham supported Zafar, stating: "Ali knows the difference between friendship and harassment.
 He cannot do such a thing."

 Charity work

 During the 2010 floods, Resham sent a truck carrying flood relief (including items such as mineral water, pulses, and milk) to the affected areas through the Express Helpline Trust.
 Her first truck was sent to Rahim Yar Khan and the second to Kot Addu.
-Talking about her contributions, Resham stated: "I, as a person and as an actor, felt that it was my social responsibility to help these people from my own money instead of requesting aid from others."
+Talking about her contributions, Resham stated: "I, as a person and as an actor, felt that it was my social responsibility to help these people with my own money instead of requesting aid from others."

-In 2011, she visited Lahore's Bari Studio and distributed money amongst struggling actors, technicians, and dancers.
+In 2011, she visited Lahore's Bari Studio and distributed money among struggling actors, technicians, and dancers.